 My mom keeps asking me, What happens if you get sick?”
 But I’m 28 and I’ve never been seriously ill.
 The problem is, the insurance where I work is terrible — I’m a teacher at a private nonprofit school for underprivileged children.
 It’s like auto insurance: It only covers really serious problems after a ridiculously high deductible.

-I keep telling my mom I need all my money to pay down my student loans.
+I keep telling my mom I need all my money to pay student loans.
 Coincidentally, that payment is almost what I’d have to pay for health insurance.
 What do you think, Mr. Dvorkin?
 If my mom is right, I don’t see what I can do except not eat.

 — Julie in Kansas

 You have options, Julie, and none of them require dieting.

 First of all, listen to your mother: You can be healthy today and in a car accident tomorrow.